 Sky Reef is only a short 10-minute drive south of the cruise port in Cozumel.
 Not only does this beach offer great snorkeling, but it also has modern comforts.

-These include a bar and grill, tequila tasting, lockers, showers, and how about a relaxing massage to help you unwind on your vacation.
-Could you ask for anything more?
+These include a bar and grill, lockers, showers, and how about a relaxing massage to help you unwind on your vacation.
+Expect to pay USD 20 for snorkel gear, a drink, tequila tasting and a quick 5-minute massage.

 Buccanos